Jblast94/docktail/docs/00-overview.md

 2. Read [Installation](#installation) for host Tailscale and sidecar options.
 3. Configure Tailscale permissions in [Tailscale Admin Setup](#tailscale-admin-setup).
 4. Use [Labels](#labels) and [Examples](#examples) when exposing real services.
+5. See [DockTail Cloud](#docktail-cloud) if you want monitoring and alerting across your hosts.
-5. Check [Reference](#reference) for all labels, environment variables, protocols, and behavior notes.
+6. Check [Reference](#reference) for all labels, environment variables, protocols, and behavior notes.